Tar-Minyatur/LazyCMS/README.md

 ### Goal

-A lot of smaller web projects stumble upon the situation where some content of the website needs to be editable, because it might occasionally change.
+A lot of smaller web projects stumble into the situation where some content of the website needs to be editable, because it might occasionally change.
 But do you really want to setup a fully-fledged CMS with all its on-the-fly page rendering just because every now and then some content is updated?